Implications of inertial subrange scaling for stably stratified mixing: Introduction

 \section{Introduction}

-Stably stratified turbulence (SST) is a model flow that is potentially useful for understanding geophysical and technological processes in many regions of the oceans and atmosphere.
-In particular, SST describes the relatively small-scale dynamics, in length and time, at which turbulence and irreversible mixing occurs.
+Stably stratified turbulence may be thought of as a model flow that is potentially useful for understanding aspects of geophysical and engineering processes in many regions of the oceans and atmosphere.
+In particular, stratified turbulence describes the relatively small-scale dynamics, in length and time, at which turbulence and irreversible mixing occurs.
 Interpreting and modeling such idealised flows is a primary avenue for the development and calibration of global circulation and basin-scale models, for which mixing plays a leading-order role in global energy budgets \citep[e.g.][]{ferrari09,jayne09,gregg18b}.
-However, even in idealised SST flow configurations, parametrised modelling of mixing has emerged as a challenge due to its at least potential dependence on a wide range of non-independent parameters \citep{ivey18,gregg18b}.
+However, even in idealised stably stratified flow configurations, parameterised modelling of mixing has emerged as a challenge due to the potential for dependence on a wide range of non-independent parameters \citep{ivey18,gregg18b,caulfield21}.

-Parallel to the growing recognition of the importance of modeling such small-scale processes in SST for geophysical modelling, SST has been increasingly observed to exhibit quantitatively similar dynamics to isotropic turbulence in certain parameter regimes specifically when the buoyancy Reynolds number, $\Reb$, is large enough \citep{gargett81,lindborg06a,debk15}.
+Parallel to the growing recognition of the importance of modelling such small-scale processes in stratified turbulence for broader geophysical applications, stratified turbulence has been increasingly observed to exhibit certain quantitatively similar small-scale dynamics to isotropic turbulence in some parameter regimes specifically when the buoyancy Reynolds number, $\Reb$, is large enough \citep{gargett81,lindborg06a,debk15}.
+Of course, this does not mean that stratified turbulence is equivalent in all respects, not least because stratification inevitably introduces anisotropy.
 We consider this parameter in more detail in the next section, but in simple terms it quantifies the dynamic range of turbulent length scales neither directly affected by large-scale stratification nor by molecular viscosity.
 Indeed, it is widely acknowledged that the details of the large scale, or outer, mean scale, dynamics do not strongly affect the small scale dynamics provided there is sufficient scale separation between such large and small scales.
 While small scale dynamics are certainly not independent of large scales \citep{corrsin58,durbin91}, the assumption that sufficient scale separation induces statistically-independent small-scales has proven to be a valuable tool in the modelling of anisotropic turbulent flows because it allows for the application of theoretical models based on statistical symmetries, e.g., isotropy and homogeneity, to dynamic modelling.